discus-sions/TownOfHost-TheOtherRoles/README.md

 Team : Impostors<br>
 Basis : Impostor<br>

-The puppeteer can curse a crewmate and force them to kill the next non-impostor they come near.<br>
+The Puppeteer can curse a crewmate and force them to kill the next non-impostor they come near.<br>
 The cursed crewmate can kill a mad role also.<br>
-It is not possible for puppeteer to perform a normal kill.<br>
+It is not possible for Puppeteer to perform a normal kill.<br>

 ### Mercenary